jdillard/personal-site/source/_trips/2022-07-30-easy-getaway-wa-pass.md

 The late approach started off easy enough, with a little light bushwacking on a mostly open trail, before it turns left into steeper terrain.
-If you pick your path wisely, you can follow open areas all the way to the top, with only small patches of dense alger.
+If you pick your path wisely, you can follow open areas all the way to the top, with only small patches of dense alder.

 ![Easy Getaway Approach](/assets/images/trips/easy-getaway-approach.jpg "Easy Getaway Approach"){: .shadow-5.oversized}{: loading="lazy"} <small><i>Taking a moment to enjoy the surroundings, a cascading waterfall in the distance.</i></small>

-The approach eventually changes to mostly skree and small talus, but if you play your cards right, you can keep that to a minimum.
+The approach eventually changes to mostly scree and small talus, but if you play your cards right, you can keep that to a minimum.
 The downloadable GPX on [Mountain Project](https://www.mountainproject.com/map/113436052/cutthroat-wall) was a great help and likely saved a ton of time and effort.